Delayed-choice quantum eraser: A simple quantum-eraser experiment

 A simple version of the quantum eraser can be described as follows: Rather than splitting one photon or its probability wave between two slits, the photon is subjected to a beam splitter.
 If one thinks in terms of a stream of photons being randomly directed by such a beam splitter to go down two paths that are kept from interaction, it would seem that no photon can then interfere with any other or with itself.

-However, if the rate of photon production is reduced so that only one photon is entering the apparatus at any one time, it becomes impossible to understand the photon as only moving through one path, because when the path outputs are redirected so that they coincide on a common detector or detectors, interference phenomena appear.
+If the rate of photon production is reduced so that only one photon enters the apparatus at any one time, it becomes impossible to understand the photon as only moving through one path, because when the path outputs are redirected so that they coincide on a common detector or detectors, interference phenomena appear.
 This is similar to envisioning one photon in a two-slit apparatus: even though it is one photon, it still somehow interacts with both slits.

 In the two diagrams in Fig. 1, photons are emitted one at a time from a laser symbolized by a yellow star.
 They pass through a 50% beam splitter (green block) that reflects or transmits 1/2 of the photons.
 The reflected or transmitted photons travel along two possible paths depicted by the red or blue lines.

 In the top diagram, it seems as though the trajectories of the photons are known: If a photon emerges from the top of the apparatus, it seems as though it had to have come by way of the blue path, and if it emerges from the side of the apparatus, it seems as though it had to have come by way of the red path.
 However, it is important to keep in mind that the photon is in a superposition of the paths until it is detected.
 The assumption above—that it 'had to have come by way of' either path—is a form of the 'separation fallacy'.

 In the bottom diagram, a second beam splitter is introduced at the top right.
 It recombines the beams corresponding to the red and blue paths.
-By introducing the second beam splitter, the usual way of thinking is that the path information has been "erased"—however we have to be careful, because the photon cannot be assumed to have 'really' gone along one or the other path.
+By introducing the second beam splitter, the usual way of thinking is that the path information has been "erased."
+However, we have to be careful, because the photon cannot be assumed to have 'really' gone along one or the other path.
 Recombining the beams results in interference phenomena at detection screens positioned just beyond each exit port.
 What issues to the right side displays reinforcement, and what issues toward the top displays cancellation.
 It is important to keep in mind however that the illustrated interferometer effects apply only to a single photon in a pure state.
 When dealing with a pair of entangled photons, the photon encountering the interferometer will be in a mixed state, and there will be no visible interference pattern without coincidence counting to select appropriate subsets of the data.